top of page

 Snack/Drink:

-2025 circle food and drink includes hot water with tea selections, a mix of nuts, crackers, fruit/veg with a potluck planned for the last gathering!
+Includes hot water with tea selections, a mix of nuts, crackers, fruit/veg with a potluck planned for the last gathering!

 Participation + Closed or Open Circle?

 One element that helps preserve a sense of sacredness in circle is when we commit fully to showing up so we can all deepen together.
 That said, it's okay when "life happens" and you are unable to participate as much as originally intended.
-Space permitting, we'll keep the circle open for new women to sign-up through the April circle.
-After April, if someone in the circle directly refers a friend to the circle (who would be a good fit, and there's room) this may be possible.
+Space permitting, we'll keep the circle open for new women to sign-up through the October circle.
+After October if someone in the circle directly refers a friend to the circle (who would be a good fit, and there's room) this may be possible.

 Group Size: